Pastroe/sami_viz/README.md

 ## Known issues
 ### Boundery condition
-The code will stop work when invalid path / sami_id is set.
+The code will stop working when invalid path / sami_id is set.
 ### Bad cutout
-The code will stop work when the sizes of HSC images are not the same.
+The code will stop working when the sizes of HSC images are not the same.